 - What specific opportunities and challenges exist in the various regions of the world?

-In order to answer the last question in particular, adelphi and IFOK are planning and moderating regional workshops in Bangkok, Frankfurt (Main), Nairobi and Panama City.
-Bringing together about 35 individuals from government, administrations, businesses, civil society and science in each city, the team will discuss global megatrends and sector developments, highlighting regional and national peculiarities.
+In order to answer the last question in particular, adelphi and IFOK planned and moderated regional workshops in Bangkok, Frankfurt (Main), Nairobi and Panama City.
+Bringing together about 35 individuals from government, administrations, businesses, civil society and science in each city, the team discussed global megatrends and sector developments, highlighting regional and national peculiarities.

-The results of the study and workshops will not only be used to prepare for the later scenario process but will also influence the Global Chemicals Outlook II, which is currently being developed by the United Nations Environment Programme and will be published by the end of 2018.
+The results of the study and workshops were not only used to prepare for the later scenario process but also influenced the Global Chemicals Outlook II, which was developed by the United Nations Environment Programme and was published in early 2019.